Private Dance Instruction

 while moving your lips, resembling a deer in the headlights, as

-your guests look on with morbid fascination.
-Awkward!)
+your guests look on with morbid fascination.)

 Can you dance to something really different?
 Absolutely!